o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/debugging.md

 ---
 # Script Canvas Debugging {#script-canvas-debugging}

 Script Canvas supports live debugging of a Script Canvas graph running in\-game\.
-You can use Lumberyard Editor or non\-editor tools like game launchers as debug targets\.
+You can use O3DE Editor or non\-editor tools like game launchers as debug targets\.

 **To open the Script Canvas debugger and choose a target**

 1. From the Script Canvas editor, choose **Tools**, **Debugging**\.
 The debugger panel opens at the bottom of the Script Canvas editor\.
 ![\[Choose Tools, Debugging.\]](/images/user-guide/scripting/script-canvas/script-canvas-debugging-1.png)

 1. On the **Live** tab of the debugging panel, use the dropdown menu to choose the debug target\.
-The default target is Lumberyard Editor, but you can use Script Canvas to debug the game running in standalone mode\.
+The default target is O3DE Editor, but you can use Script Canvas to debug the game running in standalone mode\.
 For more information, see [In\-Game Debugging](#script-canvas-debugging-in-game)\.
 ![\[Choosing the debug target.\]](/images/user-guide/scripting/script-canvas/script-canvas-debugging-2.png)

 ## Choosing Entities and Graphs to Debug {#script-canvas-debugging-choosing-entities-and-graphs-to-debug}